natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

-If there were any missing metrics, we recompute the average more conservatively, assuming those pods were consuming 100% of the desired value in case of a scale down, and 0% in case of a scale up.
+If there were any missing metrics, we recompute the average more conservatively, assuming those pods were consuming 100% of the desired value in case of a scale in, and 0% in case of a scale out.
 This dampens the magnitude of any potential scale.

-Furthermore, if any not-yet-ready pods were present, and we would have scaled up without factoring in missing metrics or not-yet-ready pods, we conservatively assume the not-yet-ready pods are consuming 0% of the desired metric, further dampening the magnitude of a scale up.
+Furthermore, if any not-yet-ready pods were present, and we would have scaled out without factoring in missing metrics or not-yet-ready pods, we conservatively assume the not-yet-ready pods are consuming 0% of the desired metric, further dampening the magnitude of a scale out.

 After factoring in the not-yet-ready pods and missing metrics, we recalculate the usage ratio.
 If the new ratio reverses the scale